GoogleCloudPlatform/deploymentmanager-samples/community/lustre/README.md

 ## Launch the Lustre Cluster

-Once you've customized the lustre.yaml file and completed all the required fields, and ensured you have adequate [resource quota](https://cloud.google.com/compute/quotas), you are ready to launch your Lustre cluster.
+Once you've customized the lustre.yaml file and completed all the required fields, and ensure you have adequate [resource quota](https://cloud.google.com/compute/quotas), you are ready to launch your Lustre cluster.

 Use the following command to launch your Lustre cluster: